Referendums by country: Indonesia

 Constitution of Indonesia does not mention referendums at all, and as such, referendums are not a part of Indonesian political practice.
 In 1985, the People's Consultative Assembly issued Act No. 5 of 1985 that officially recognized constitutional referendum as a legitimate political process in Indonesia, but revoked in 1999 by Act No. 6 of 1999.
 According to explanation given in Act No. 6 of 1999, referendum is not compatible with Indonesian doctrine of representative democracy, as on the fourth principles of the national ideology Pancasila, absence on mentions of referendums inside the national constitution also became another reason why the referendum law was revoked.

 Indonesia had no nationwide referendum, but only regional one and concerning only on territorial changes.
 In 1969, Act of Free Choice (PEPERA) integrated Papua into Indonesia; despite the name reflecting a referendum, the process actually only involving around 1,000 representatives in a process of deliberation.
 An independence referendum in East Timor province took place in 1999, paving the way of East Timor province independence from Indonesia in 2002.

 Iran

 In 1979 and after the Islamic Revolution had toppled the Iranian monarchy, a referendum was held to choose the future governing system of the country.
 The question was a simple yes or no to the Islamic Republic, a system which combines direct representation with religious authority.
 The Islamic Republic was established after more than 98% of the population voted "Yes".

-1989 Iranian constitutional referendum has also been held later, in which 97.57% voted 'yes'.
+The 1989 Iranian constitutional referendum was also held later, in which 97.57% voted 'yes'.